prosociallearnEU/cf-nodejs-client/README.md

 * Create an App
 * Upload zip with source code
 * Create an User Provided Services
-* Associate Apps with User Provided Services
+* Associate Apps with an User Provided Services
 * Start | Stop an App
 * Logs management
 * Scale Apps (Pending)